AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >[!TIP]
 >
->You can always view and edit all the data connections that you added in this step.
+>There is a separate workflow where you can always view and edit all the data connections that you added in this step.
 Read more about [managing data connections](/help/guide/setup/manage-data-connection.md).

 ![Select audience source screen showing options for AEP RTCDP, CSV File, Amazon S3, and Snowflake.](/help/assets/setup/add-manage-audiences/Step-Select-Audience-Source.png)